 Flying Could Be Better For Long Distances

-The sweet spot for overnight train journeys seem to be 8-12 hours.
+The sweet spot for overnight train journeys seems to be 8-12 hours.
 Anything longer, and it will be faster and probably cheaper to simply fly — remember, you can find a lot of cheap flights throughout Europe.

 Most overnight trains arrive at their destination fairly early in the morning, but most hostels and hotels won’t let you check in until early afternoon.
 They’ll let you store your luggage there, but you won’t be able to shower or freshen up until you check in.